 The reference approach consists in the estimate of CO_2 emissions using the simple approach tier 1 of IPCC.
-Although the Portuguese National Inventory uses an sectoral approach (National Approach) of higher tier level, nevertheless the UNFCCC reporting guidelines request that parties make also a top-down "reference approach" for estimation of CO_2 emissions from fossil fuel combustion, in addition to the bottom-up sectoral methodology.
+Although the Portuguese National Inventory uses an sectoral approach (National Approach) of higher tier level, nevertheless the UNFCCC reporting guidelines request that parties make also a top-down "reference approach"25 for estimation of CO_2 emissions from fossil fuel combustion, in addition to the bottom-up sectoral methodology.

 The Reference Approach is a top-down approach, using a country's energy supply data to calculate the emissions of CO2 from combustion of mainly fossil fuels.
 The Reference Approach is a straightforward method that can be applied on the basis of relatively easily available energy supply statistics.
 Excluded carbon has increased the requirements for data to some extent.
 However, improved comparability between the sectoral and reference approaches continues to allow a country to produce a second independent estimate of CO2 emissions from fuel combustion with limited additional effort and data requirements.
-It is good practice to apply both a sectoral approach and the reference approach to estimate a country's CO2 emissions from fuel combustion and to compare the results of these two independent estimates (IPCC.
-2006).
+It is good practice to apply both a sectoral approach and the reference approach to estimate a country's CO2 emissions from fuel combustion and the reference approach to estimate a clinic c